jayp/jayp-blog/content/posts/2020-04-08-on-changelogs.md

 we have the flexibility to work on bigger and bolder challenges that may not be shippable in a fixed amount of time.

-So, **is a dedicated changelog too much work and plenty of downsides?**
+So, **is a dedicated changelog too much work with plenty of downsides?**

 ### Benefits of Changelogs

-Ultimately, we decided to have a changelog for two primary reasons:
+At this point, after maintaining a changelog for the last 3 months, I'd have to say that we've gained tremendously from having a changelog.
+We continue to maintain our changelog at a weekly cadence today and plan to do it for as long as possible.
+The two primary benefits we're getting out of our changelog are the following:

 - **Accountability**: Make sure we ship at least two customer-facing product features every week.
 As a young startup, we wanted our product iterations to